 Distinguished Service Medallion Award

-The Distinguished Service Medallion is the highest honor the Dermatology Foundation bestows upon a colleague in recognition of exemplary leadership and service to the specialty of dermatology.
+The Distinguished Service Medallion is the highest honor the Dermatology Foundation bestows upon a colleague in recognition of exemplary leadership and service to the specialty of dermatology and their contribution to the Dermatology Foundation.

 This prestigious award is a fitting tribute to a fellow dermatologist whose guiding vision and commitment have had a profound impact on the future of dermatology.
 The awardee is an inspiration to all and an exemplary role model for future generations.